Dude! Wa’s My Phone?

 Does anyone have any idea what the impact of the pandemic of HIV and AIDS is having on our children and their family life?
 How does one approach this sensitive subject?
 Did you know that a live theatre show like, Tand’ Impilo can open up a safe space to discuss the subject and this forum can save lives?

 Witness a day in the life of Norman.
-Using graphic mime, vocal effects and physical clowning, “Norman” is a light-hearted, fun-filled, simple yet bizarre adventure of one man’s humble struggle against the universe which conspires to make his life difficult.
+Using graphic mime, vocal effects and physical clowning, “Being Norm” is a light-hearted, fun-filled, simple yet bizarre adventure of one man’s humble struggle against the universe which conspires to make his life difficult.

 TACTICS is a collection of daring short plays written by young South African writers who have worked with The Framework.